close

 Newsletter icon

-Swiss Patient Journey Ecosystem Map | Q1 2024
+Swiss Patient Journey Ecosystem Map | Q3 2024

-That’s why we have created an ecosystem map to illustrate the different digital solutions focussing on enhancing the digital patient journey and the digitalisation of the healthcare system in Switzerland.
+That’s why we have created an ecosystem map: To illustrate the different digital solutions focussing on enhancing the digital patient journey and the digitalisation of the healthcare system in Switzerland.

 This map will help you to better understand the complexity of the ecosystem, find synergies between different organisations, enhance collaboration and identify existing gaps.

-New edition of the Ecosystem Map | Q1 2024
+Latest edition of the Ecosystem Map | Q3 2024

 The list is not exhaustive; if a solution or initiative is missing or if you want to give feedback, please email jade@digitalswitzerland.com.